Why Obsidian Education?

 Ashley Grewe, Founder/Instructor

 Ashley is passionate about holistic education as a powerful tool to empower children to be their best, authentic selves through programs that are heart-centered and purpose-driven.
-She founded Obsidian Education in 2017 and is currently offering cooking, yoga, mindfulness, and girl’s empowerment classes at a variety of locations in Bend, Oregon.
-The driving force behind each class is to allow children to better understand and love themselves so that they can become future advocates for humans and the planet.
+She founded Obsidian Education in 2017 and Roots Exploration School in 2019.
+The driving force behind each of these ventures is to provide educational opportunities for children to better understand and love themselves so that they can become future advocates for humans and the planet.

 As an educator, she’s worked with children in public, private, charter and holistic schools in the United States and abroad for nine years.
 She holds a Bachelor of Science in Elementary Education and is a licensed Oregon Elementary Teacher.
 She has completed her 200-hour Yoga Teacher Training and courses through Mindful Schools and is in the process of completing Vegan Chef Certification courses through Pure Joy Planet.
 She served as a nanny for many years as well as a nature guide for children at Mt.
 Pisgah Arboretum in Eugene, Oregon prior to moving to Bend.